MA(Cantab) MEnvD RIBA

 MA(Hons) Dip Arch RIBA

 Marigold joined FCBStudios in 1988 and was made a Partner in 1995.
 She has worked on a wide range of education and regeneration projects.
 She is currently involved in the Ulster University’s Greater Belfast Development in Northern Ireland and was part of the team who delivered Highfield Humanities College, part of Blackpool’s Building Schools for the Future programme.
 As well as her role as a London Managing Partner, Marigold is chair of the FCBStudios Professional Practice Group and responsible for the Practice Quality System, Project and Practice Policies and Procedures, Appointments and Subconsultancy Agreements and ISO9001, ISO14001 and ISO45001 accreditation.

 BA(Hons) BArch(Hons) AABC RIBA-SCA

-Geoff takes a leading role in our creative re-use and regeneration projects.
-He has a keen interest in design and conservation issues and is an AABC-accredited conservation architect.
-He was team leader on our award-winning Clore Learning Centre at Hampton Court Palace and is currently working on the oldest surviving iron-framed buildings in the world at Shrewsbury Flaxmill Maltings.
-Other major schemes include Bath Abbey and Windsor Castle.
-Geoff is a Cabe Built Environment Expert (BEE) and a long-standing member of CABE's South West Design Review Panel.
-Geoff lectures at several universities, and rides his bike a lot.
+Geoff is Managing Partner in our Bath and Manchester studios.
+He takes a leading role in our creative re-use and regeneration projects and is an AABC-accredited conservation architect.
+He is currently working on the oldest surviving iron-framed buildings in the world at Shrewsbury Flaxmill Maltings, Bath Abbey Footprint project and masterplans for National Museums of Liverpool and Liverpool University.
+He led our award-winning projects at Hampton Court Palace and Windsor Castle.
+Geoff is a CABE Built Environment Expert (BEE), member of the Historic England Historic Places Panel and a long-standing member of CABE's South West Design Review Panel.
+Geoff lectures at several universities and rides his bike a lot.

 BA(Cantab) DipArch RIBA

 Ian has extensive experience in arts and culture, healthcare, low-energy masterplanning, universities, schools, workplaces, and innovative housing projects, including One Brighton, the country’s first One Planet Living housing development, the repair and renewal of Southbank Centre, masterplanning for the Imperial College Healthcare NHS Trust and the LSE and schools in the UK and Bangladesh.
 His work with FCBStudios, and previously with Bennetts Associates and Arup Associates, has earned him no less than sixteen RIBA awards, two of which made the Stirling Prize shortlist.
 Ian also leads the practice's Research and Innovations Team and is a visiting professor at UCL IEDE.

 BSc(Hons) BArch RIBA